Port of Oakland Investing $11 Million for Meat Exporting

 When the project is completed, an estimated 27,000 TEUs of meat could be exported annually from Oakland to export markets in Asia, according to the port.

-The prospect of an additional 27,000 TEUs shipped through the Port of Oakland is obviously enough inducement for the port to make this significant investment.
+The prospect of an additional 27,000 TEUs shipped through the Port of Oakland is obviously enough inducement for the port to make this significant investment that is similar to the one to generate passive income.
 However, the port expects more than just a 27,000 TEU jump after the rail spur and Cool Port Oakland are complete according to Nero’s article:

 The $90 million Cool Port Oakland project… is expected to open in the third quarter of 2018.
 The facility’s projected to process 9,000 rail cars per year, and an additional 9,000 containers are projected to move via truck.
 Total twenty-foot equivalent (TEU) volume based on this container throughput is projected at 54,000 units, the port has said.